gtd/validation_scopes/README.md

     require 'validation_scopes'

-## Caveats

-Due to the use of a proxy DelegateClass to store each additional set of validations, and some heavy meta-programming to tie it all together with a clean API, there are likely to be some weird edge cases.
-Please let me know if you discover anything wonky.
-I believe the opacity of the solution is worth the convenience it provides in exposing the entirety of the Validations API.

 ### Don't use private methods

 Because the any validation method supplied as a symbol (eg. `validate :verify_something`) is actually running in the context of a delegate class, private methods won't work as they would in standard validations.

-## Implementation

-I had a lot of fun writing this gem even though the result isn't exactly a shining example elegant code.
-An [article about the design process](http://www.darwinweb.net/articles/80) is on my blog.

 ## TODO